-Settled in the early 18th century by the French, Pondicherry on the Bay of Bengal in the state of Tamil Nadu has a Gallic flavour.
+Settled in the early 18th century by the French, Pondicherry, on the Bay of Bengal, in the state of Tamil Nadu, has a Gallic flavour.
 Relinquished by the French in 1954, the town became the headquarters of the Union Territory of Pondicherry, administering three other former French enclaves scattered across South India.
+Its sandy shores and quaint streets give the area an undeniable charm that pervades every corner of the town.Read More

-There is, however, an enduring legacy of the Gallic rule.
-The first French governor Dupleix designed Pondicherry’s street plan, which still today consists of a central grid encircled by a broad oblong boulevard.
-Many streets still possess their Gallic names.
-Streets near the seafront are dotted with rows of houses that wouldn’t look out of place in Montpellier.
+Many streets still possess their Gallic names and those near the seafront are dotted with rows of houses that wouldn’t look out of place in Montpellier.
 Red Parisian style kepis (caps) are worn by the local constabulary, bake houses produce croissants and restaurants churn out quality Gallic-inspired cuisine.
 The town’s seaside promenade is a good place to stroll and people watch.
-The Hotel de Ville, which today houses municipal offices is impressive as is the Gandhi memorial, Government Place – a leafy provincial-style square and Raj Nivas, former home of Dupleix.
+The Hotel de Ville, which today houses municipal offices is impressive as are the Gandhi memorial and Government Place – a leafy provincial-style square and Raj Nivas, former home of Dupleix.

-Here are some popular itineraries for a trip to Pondicherry
+Here are some popular itineraries that include a visit to Pondicherry

 If you are planning a Pondicherry holiday, have a look at some of the accommodation that we recommend.
 'Our Rating' indicates how we feel each property rates according to normal Western hotel standards.
 'Local Rating' indicates how the property is categorised/rated locally: